Sandoval-Ian/python_capstone_IanSandoval/README.md

 # python_capstone_IanSandoval

+The code will run without the need to add anything or move it around, I've formatted it to be able to run properly from top to bottom.
+All that you need to do is copy paste the code into a python scripter

+**Info below is not required to run the code**

 This is the project I made for my school's final project.
 It's a game simulation with random enemies generated each run CapStone Project Final
 I was tasked with making a CapStone project for my college class's final, and I chose to make a text based game simulation